| BWV 204 Ich bin in mir vergnügt

 lines 3ff. of Movement 7 and Movement 8 from an unknown source;

 1726 or 1727; Parody: 8 → BWV 216/3.

 BG 11, 2; NBA I/40.

 I am content within, let someone else be anxious,

 Although he will thereby not fill his sack or belly.

-Though I'm not rich and great, in majesty but faint,
+Though I’m not rich and great, in majesty quite faint,

 Yet my contented state is time in me well spent.